learn-co-curriculum/dsc-using-yelp-api-codealong/README.md

 As discussed, in order to use many APIs, one needs to use OAuth which requires an access token.
 As such, our first step will be to generate this login information so that we can start making some requests.

 With that, let's go grab an access token from an API site and make some API calls!
-Point your browser over to this [yelp page](https://www.yelp.com/developers/v3/manage_app) and start creating an app in order to obtain and api access token:
+Point your browser over to this [yelp page](https://www.yelp.com/developers/v3/manage_app) and start creating an app in order to obtain and API access token:

 ![](./images/yelp_app.png)

-You can either sign in to an existing Yelp account, or create a new one, if needed.
+You can either sign in to an existing Yelp account or create a new one if needed.

 On the page you see above, simply fill out some sample information such as "Flatiron Edu API Example" for the app name, or whatever floats your boat.
-Afterwards, you should be presented with an API key that you can use to make requests!
+Afterward, you should be presented with an API key that you can use to make requests!

-With that, let's set up our authentication tokens so that we can start making some api calls!
+With that, let's set up our authentication tokens so that we can start making some API calls!

 ### Should I publicly share my passwords on Github?

-When using an api that reqires an api key and password you should **NEVER** hardcode theses values into your main file.
+When using an API that requires an API key and password you should **NEVER** hardcode theses values into your main file.
 When you upload your project onto github it is completely public and vulnerable to attack.
 Assume that if you put sensitive information publicly on the internet it will be found and abused.

-To this end, how can we easily access our api key without opening ourselves up to vulnerabilities?
+To this end, how can we easily access our API key without opening ourselves up to vulnerabilities?

 There are many ways to store sensitive information but we will go with this method.